-Puigcerda, capital of the region of Cerdana, is a picturesque village offering many boutiques and restaurants as well as historic sites in its downtown area, along with numerous trails for hiking and exploring the surrounding region along with spotting brilliant autumn colors.
-One of the best places to start out for fall leaf peeping is the Passeig dels Enmorats, a tree-line trail that heads out of the village, an easy walk and a great way to spend your morning or afternoon.
+Puigcerda is the capital of the region of Cerdana and a picturesque village offering many boutiques and restaurants as well as historic sites in its downtown area.
+It offers numerous trails for hiking and exploring the surrounding region along with spotting brilliant autumn colors.
+One of the best places to start out for fall leaf-peeping is the Passeig dels Enmorats, a tree-line trail that heads out of the village, an easy walk and a great way to spend your morning or afternoon.
 Bring your camera and walk along the wooded banks of Puigcerda Lake as well as Schierbeck Park to experience some of the best the city has to offer this season.

 The hamlet of Ukanc sits on the western end of Lake Bohinj in the Upper Carniola region of Slovenia.
 Here, visitors can travel via cable car up to the summit of Mount Vogel to take in some of the most dramatic views in all of Europe.
 In autumn, this extraordinarily beautiful place becomes even more stunning, with rich reds and golden hues reflected in the clear lake.
 Ukanc is also the starting point for a scenic one-hour walk to Savica Waterfalls.
 For those up for a serious hike, from here you can also take a day trip to the Valley of Seven Lakes.

-This exotic destination is perfect for autumn travel, with the season falling in between summer’s extreme heat and the brutal winds and cold temperatures of winter.
+Istanbul is an exotic destination that is perfect for autumn travel, with the season falling in between summer’s extreme heat and the brutal winds and cold temperatures of winter.
 This fairy-tale city with its stunning architecture is also made much more enjoyable without having to fight the crowds.
 Take a stroll down the Old Town Istanbul’s narrow, winding alleyways where you’ll hear the sounds of Turkish music around every corner.
-Sampling traditional Turkish fare like borek, a pie made with a flakey, mouth-watering crust filled with meat, cheese, or potatoes, pairs perfect on a crisp autumn day in Istanbul.
+Sampling traditional Turkish fare like borek, a pie made with a flakey, mouth-watering crust filled with meat, cheese, or potatoes, pairs perfectly on a crisp autumn day in Istanbul.